MedShapeNet -- A Large-Scale Dataset of 3D Medical Shapes for Computer Vision: Sources of Shapes

 \subsection{TotalSegmentator}

-The \textit{TotalSegmentator} dataset from Wasserthal et al. \cite{TotalSegmentator} includes over 1000 CT scans and the corresponding segmentations of 104 anatomical structures covering the whole body, which are generated automatically by a nnUNet-based segmentation network \cite{isensee2021nnu} and have been used, for example, to improve disease diagnosis by correlating organ volumes with disease occurrences in humans \cite{biomedinformatics3030036}.
+The dataset from Wasserthal et al. \cite{TotalSegmentator} includes over 1000 CT scans and the masks of 104 anatomical structures covering the whole body.
+The masks are generated automatically by a nnUNet \cite{isensee2021nnu}.
+The data have been used to improve diagnosis by correlating organ volumes with disease occurrences \cite{biomedinformatics3030036}.